- About UNK

 The Department of Biology at UNK provides a curriculum that is representative of today's world of biology.
-From algae to flowering plants, amoeba to vertebrates, and DNA to bacteria and viruses, the Department of Biology offers comprehensive majors with choices from among a General emphasis, a Health Science emphasis, or a Wildlife Biology emphasis.
+From algae to flowering plants, amoeba to vertebrates, and DNA to bacteria and viruses, the Department of Biology offers comprehensive majors with choices from a General emphasis, a Health Science emphasis, or a Wildlife Biology emphasis.
 A student can pursue a Biology Major with a minor in any other discipline, or get a Biology 7-12 Teaching Endorsement.
-UNK is the only school in Nebraska to offer a Molecular Biology Comprehensive Major or one can major in another discipline and earn a Biology Minor, an Environmental Science Minor, a Health Science Minor, or a Public Health Minor.
+UNK is the only school in Nebraska to offer a Molecular Biology Comprehensive Major or a student can major in another discipline and earn a Biology Minor, an Environmental Science Minor, a Health Science Minor, or a Public Health Minor.

 Degrees in Biology prepare students for a variety of health career fields (including medicine, dentistry, optometry, osteopathic medicine, podiatric medicine, pharmacy, physical therapy, chiropractic medicine, physician assistant, and veterinary medicine).
 Depending on the program, students may need only two years, three years, or a degree from UNK before admittance.
-Students who study Biology continue to enjoy an excellent record of success in being accepted into these professional schools because of their fine academic preparation.
+Students who study biology continue to enjoy an excellent record of success in being accepted into these professional schools because of their fine academic preparation.
 Additional guidance for health science programs can be found on the Health Sciences page.

-In addition to pre-professional preparation, the list of job opportunities in Biology is as varied as there are kinds of biologists.
+In addition to pre-professional preparation, the list of job opportunities in biology is as varied as there are kinds of biologists.
 These opportunities range from environmental science to biotechnology, sales to teaching, or biostatistics to food science.

-The Department of Biology occupies over 20,000 square feet on two floors in the newly renovated Bruner Hall of Science.
+The Department of Biology occupies over 20,000 square feet on two floors in Bruner Hall of Science.
 In addition to classroom laboratories, there are several laboratories designed to facilitate undergraduate and graduate research projects.
 A 1,500 square-foot greenhouse, herbarium, mammal collection, and a Mobile Environmental Laboratory (MEL) are all maintained for teaching and research.